Clavicle Fracture

 • Strange Noises: Clavicle fractures are often accompanied by a “snapping” or “grinding” noise when you move the arm

 • Deformity: swelling and bruising may develop around the fracture site.
 The arm will often hang forwards and down compared to normal.
-There may be a small bulge or bump on top of the shoulder over the fracture site.
+There may be a small bulge or lump on collarbone over the fracture site.
 In severe cases the bone may be so displaced that it punctures the skin and there may be associated bleeding but this is rare

 • Numbness and/or Tingling: if there is damage to the surrounding nerves, but this is uncommon